-- Written application for plan of development, lighting, and landscape plan approval, accompanied by copies of the detailed plans which conform to Chapter 24 of the County Code (Zoning Ordinance), shall be submitted to the Planning Office not later than six (6) weeks prior to the scheduled meeting at which plans of development are to be considered.
-Plan of development approval shall expire two (2) years after the date of Commission approval, pursuant to Section 15.2-2261 of the Code of Virginia, as amended, unless a building permit has been obtained for construction in accordance with the approved plan of development.
-Pursuant to Sections 15.2-2261 A-E of the Code of Virginia, as amended, when final site plans are approved, the plan of development is valid for five (5) years from the date of Commission approval.
+- Written application for Plan of Development, Lighting, and Landscape Plan approval, accompanied by copies of the detailed plans which conform to Chapter 24 of the County Code (Zoning Ordinance), shall be submitted to the Planning Office not later than six (6) weeks prior to the scheduled meeting at which Plans of Development are to be considered.
+Plan of Development approval shall expire five (5) years after the date of Commission approval, pursuant to Section 15.2-2261 of the Code of Virginia, as amended, unless a building permit has been obtained for construction in accordance with the approved plan of development; or further extension is authorized by Section 15.2-2261 or 15.2-2209.1.
 A single one-year extension may be authorized by the Secretary upon written request by the applicant, provided such request is received no less than ninety (90) days prior to the expiration of the approved plan of development.
 The Secretary shall acknowledge such request and shall act on requested extension within thirty (30) days of receipt of the request.

-- Whenever the zoning ordinance requires both a special exception and a plan of development, each requires separate action; however, both can be reviewed and approved at the same public hearing.
+- Whenever the zoning ordinance requires both a Special Exception and a Plan of Development, the Special Exception may be reviewed concurrently with the Plan of Development at the same public hearing.
 The Commission may take action separately on the special exception prior to action on the Plan of Development; or may take action on the Special Exception and the Plan of Development concurrently, at their discretion.
 The applicant shall be required to bear the full burden of proof that his request meets the spirit, intent and requirements of Chapter 24.

 - At least eight (8) calendar days prior to the public hearing, the Secretary shall send notice to all property owners entitled to receive notice and to such additional property owners, groups and other persons that the Secretary deems appropriate and advisable.

-- The Secretary shall check all plans of development, lighting, and landscape plans for general completeness and compliance with such administrative requirements as may be established prior to accepting such applications.
-The Secretary shall route copies thereof to reviewing departments, agencies and officials, see that all reviews are timely completed and that action is taken by the approving authority within 60 days of receipt of the application unless the applicant requests an extension of time.
+- The Secretary shall check all Plans of Development, Lighting, and Landscape Plans for general completeness and compliance with such administrative requirements as may be established prior to accepting such applications.
+The Secretary shall route copies thereof to reviewing departments, agencies and officials, see that all reviews are timely completed and that action is taken by the approving authority within sixty (60) days of receipt of the application unless the applicant requests an extension of time.

 WITHDRAWAL AND TRANSFER OF APPROVAL:

-- Requests for withdrawal of a Plan of Development or subdivision from further consideration by the Commission must be acted upon by the Commission at a regularly scheduled meeting.
+- Requests for withdrawal of a Plan of Development or Subdivision from further consideration by the Commission must be acted upon by the Commission at a regularly scheduled meeting.
 This requirement does not apply to applications that are withdrawn by the applicant prior to placement of the case on a final agenda.

 SUBDIVISION PLATS FOR CONDITIONAL APPROVAL: